-Individuals are nominated to stand for election to the Board of Directors on the basis of their experience, competence and integrity.
+the basis of their experience, competence and integrity.
 The Board believes that the establishment of an arbitrary stock ownership requirement at any level, and particularly one at the high level requested by this proponent, would unreasonably limit the potential range of nominees to persons of significant personal wealth.
 Moreover, such requirement would restrict the Company's ability to attract individuals with diverse talents and backgrounds to serve on the Board, with no apparent benefit to the Company or its shareholders.
 Accordingly, the Board of Directors recommends a vote against this proposal.

-SHAREHOLDER PROPOSAL RELATING TO SMOKING BY YOUTH (Proposal No. 8)
+SHAREHOLDER PROPOSAL RELATING TO SMOKING BY YOUTH (Proposal No. 7)